samholmes/infinite-headless-api/README.md

 - Providing clear examples and usage guidelines
 - Maintaining up-to-date technical documentation

+## Documentation Files

+This repository contains the following key documentation files:

+- `infinite-headless-api.md` - Complete API reference and implementation guide for the Infinite Headless SDK

 ## Getting Started

 To get started with the Infinite Headless SDK: